Abbas Kiarostami: 1970s

-In 1970 when the Iranian New Wave began with Dariush Mehrjui's film Gāv, Kiarostami helped set up a filmmaking department at the Institute for Intellectual Development of Children and Young Adults (Kanun) in Tehran.
+In 1970 when the Iranian New Wave began with Dariush Mehrjui's film Gāv, Kiarostami helped set up a filmmaking department at the Institute for the Intellectual Development of Children and Young Adults (Kanoon) in Tehran.
 Its debut production, and Kiarostami's first film, was the twelve-minute The Bread and Alley (1970), a neorealistic short film about a schoolboy's confrontation with an aggressive dog.
 Breaktime followed in 1972.
 The department became one of Iran's most noted film studios, producing not only Kiarostami's films but acclaimed Persian films such as The Runner and Bashu, the Little Stranger.

-In the 1970s, Kiarostami pursued an individualistic style of film making.
+In the 1970s, Kiarostami pursued an individualistic style of filmmaking.
 When discussing his first film, he stated:

 Bread and Alley was my first experience in cinema and I must say a very difficult one.
 I had to work with a very young child, a dog, and an unprofessional crew except for the cinematographer, who was nagging and complaining all the time.
 Well, the cinematographer, in a sense, was right because I did not follow the conventions of film making that he had become accustomed to.

 Following The Experience (1973), Kiarostami released The Traveler (Mossafer) in 1974.
 The Traveler tells the story of Qassem Julayi, a troubled and troublesome boy from a small Iranian city.
 Intent on attending a football match in far-off Tehran, he scams his friends and neighbors to raise money, and journeys to the stadium in time for the game, only to meet with an ironic twist of fate.
 In addressing the boy's determination to reach his goal, alongside his indifference to the effects of his amoral actions, the film examined human behavior and the balance of right and wrong.
 It furthered Kiarostami's reputation for realism, diegetic simplicity, and stylistic complexity, as well as his fascination with physical and spiritual journeys.

 In 1975, Kiarostami directed two short films So Can I and Two Solutions for One Problem.
 In early 1976, he released Colors, followed by the fifty-four-minute film A Wedding Suit, a story about three teenagers coming into conflict over a suit for a wedding.